Curriculum

 • Enhanced Care Coordination (ECC), including effective interdisciplinary teaming, engagement techniques (motivational interviewing), how to plan and collaborate with families or caregivers, effective planning with adolescents/youth, goal setting, benchmarking using data to continuously monitor progress, advocacy and negotiating strategies, facilitating meetings with providers and natural supports, community outreach, and developing collaborative relationships with community providers.
 Trainees will also learn how to support transition- age youth, using youth-driven person-centered planning, career development, issues related to benefits changes, and post-secondary education and training programs.

-• Infant Mental Health, The new Infant Mental Health course will describe the differential impacts of SUD on pregnant women and their babies or infants, with a particular focus on new parents with SUD, perinatal mental health, and attachment issues.
+• Infant Mental Health: The new Infant Mental Health course will describe the differential impacts of Substance Use Disorder (SUD) on pregnant women and their babies or infants, with a particular focus on new parents with SUD, perinatal mental health, and attachment issues.
 The course will provide trainees with tools on how to assess risk, research-based strategies to encourage healthy attachment (especially during/after NICU care) and how to leverage natural and paid support networks to support the child and caregiver.
 This course will also focus on the role of the peer or paraprofessional staff member on the interdisciplinary care team.

 3. Trainees will have a 40-hour field experience (which can be their job) that is defined by an agreement shortly after enrollment.
 The trainees will complete a capstone project that incorporates the course content at their field site.